Understanding Life Insurance Policy Lapse

 - Pay all back premiums plus accrued interest

-- Complete reinstatement application with required documentation
+- Complete the reinstatement application with required documentation

 Time Limits and State Variations